redis/node-redis/CONTRIBUTING.md

 You shouldn't feel bad for not contributing to open source.
 We want contributors like yourself to provide ideas, keep the ship shipping and to take some of the load from others.
 It is non-obligatory; we’re here to get things done in an enjoyable way. :trophy:

-We only ask that you follow the conduct guidelines set out in our [Code of Conduct](https://redis.com/community/community-guidelines-code-of-conduct/) throughout your contribution journey.

 #### Special Thanks

 A huge thank you to the original author of Node Redis, [Matthew Ranney](https://github.com/mranney).